spinframework/spin-docs/content/v3/rdbms-storage.md

 > [**Want to go straight to the reference documentation?**  Find it here.](https://docs.rs/spin-sdk/latest/spin_sdk/index.html)

-MySQL functions are available in the `spin_sdk::mysql` module, and PostgreSQL functions in the `spin_sdk::pg` module.
+MySQL functions are available in the `spin_sdk::mysql` module, and PostgreSQL functions in the `spin_sdk::pg4` module.

+> If you want to be compatible with Spin 3.3 or earlier, or with downstream hosts that have not yet rolled out Spin 3.4 support, you should use the `spin_sdk::pg3` module for PostgreSQL.
+The module interfaces are identical, but `pg3` does not support all the data types in `pg4`.

 The function names match the operations above.
 This example shows MySQL:

 ```rust
 // For PostgreSQL, use `spin_sdk::pg` or `spin_sdk::pg3`